.

 39. Everest: The West Ridge.
 By Thomas Hornbein (1965)

 In 1963, as a team of climbers are putting the first Americans on the summit of Everest, Hornbein and Willie Unsoeld undertake a bold new route via the West Ridge.
 It's an audicious route, way ahead of its time.
 They make it, but on the way down, and out of supplemental oxygen, they are forced bivoac at 28,000 feet, an altitude known to mountaineers as the death zone.
-B&N.com: More Information.
+Amazon.com: More Information.

 40. Journey Without Maps.
 By Graham Greene (1936)